rymarkyrylo/HR-Analytics-Dashboard-Power-BI-/README.md

 ---
 ## 📂 How to View
-1. Download the `HR-analisys-Rymar.pbix` file.
+1. Download the `HR-Analysis-PowerBI-Rymar.pbix` file.
 2. Open it using **Power BI Desktop**.